iuscommunity-pkg/postfix32u/README-Postfix-SASL-RedHat.txt

 This tells SASL when being invoked to authentication for Postfix that it should use saslauthd.
 Saslauthd's mechanism is set in /etc/sysconfig/saslauthd (see below).

-A note about cyrus-sasl versions and saslauthd.
-Red Hat cyrus-sasl RPM's parallel install both the v1 and v2 versions of cyrus-sasl libraries into /usr/lib/sasl and /usr/lib/sasl2 respectively.
-However only the v2 version of saslauthd is installed.
-The v1 and v2 versions saslauthd are not compatible, the protocol used to communicate between a client which has linked cyrus-sasl and the saslauthd daemon was changed between the v1 and v2 versons of sasluathd.
-The saslauthd daemon that the Red Hat package installs is the v2 version.
-Therefore for a client which has linked against a v1 version of cyrus-sasl must communicate using the v2 version of the saslauthd protocol because only the v2 version of saslauthd is installed.
-Red Hat has modified the v1 version of the cyrus-sasl library to generate v2 protocol if the client is configured to use the v2 protocol.
-This is accomplished by adding a parameter to the sasl service configuration file.
-Since the service is smtpd this file is /usr/lib/sasl/smtpd.conf.
-Note /usr/lib/sasl2/smtpd.conf does not need this extra configuration parameter because it will by default speak version 2 of the saslauthd protocol.
-Therefore /usr/lib/sasl/smtpd.conf need the following extra line it its file in addition to the pwcheck_method of saslauthd.

-saslauthd_version: 2

 When Postfix calls on SASL to authenticate it passes to SASL a service name.
 This service name is used in authentication method specific